 To sum it up, it is considered to mean a top-down investment approach with a focus on broader, macroeconomic themes.

 New to trading and investing and need help picking a strategy?
-Well, we have lot's of free stock market courses to help you navigate what works best for you.
+Well, we have lot's of free online trading courses to help you navigate what works best for you.
 Our service is all about giving you affordable help in learning stock market trading.

 Our Motif investing review shows you how they're different.
 A lot of products on the market today take a simplistic approach to thematic investing.
 In contrast, Motif believes a more rigorous and systematic approach is necessary.